JStover95/FaaSr-Functions/WeatherGeographicPlot/README.md

 #### Plot Data Function

 Finally we will create the function for plotting our data.
 Create a new function called `PlotData`.
-Use the same configuration as our previous functions with the following differences:
+Use the same configuration as our previous functions with the following differences.

 For **Function Name** enter the name of the function we created in [3.
 Plot our Data](#3-plot-our-data): `plot_county_weekly_temperature`.